DataDog/datadog-agent/docs/dev/contributing.md

 <details open>
 <summary>Contributor Checklist</summary>

-- [ ] Have a proper commit history (we advise you to rebase if needed).
+- [ ] Have a proper commit history (we advise you to rebase if needed) with clear commit messages.

 - [ ] Write tests for the code you wrote.